 Foods That Don’t Belong in the Refrigerator

-Storing these items in the fridge wastes space, affects their quality, and can block airflow:
+Storing these items in the fridge wastes space, affects quality, and can block airflow:

 - Tomatoes (unless overripe)